americocunhajr/HarvesterOpt/README.md

 http://www.americocunha.org

 ## Citing
-We ask the code users to cite the following manuscript in any publications reporting work done with HarvesterOpt:
+We ask the code users to cite the following manuscript in any publications reporting work done with **HarvesterOpt**:

 *Americo Cunha Jr, Enhancing the performance of a bistable energy harvesting device via the cross-entropy method, 2020